PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Tom was not ready for this.
 With a reflex from desperation she found an excuse: “The trail will be dark.
 Shouldn't we wait till first light tomorrow?”

 Kim looked to the cow, who was even less keen to hurry than Tom.
 He sighed and did not instantly disagree.
-Tom could see from Kim's face he had not given up: “Why don't you make your boots 'go fast'?” he countered.
+Tom could see in Kim's face he had not given up: “Why don't you make your boots 'go fast'?” he countered.

 At this exact moment another traveler was walking past.
 Tom saw him: a well dressed young man.
 Something her and her brother were saying had caught his attention and he flashed an awkward glance towards Tom as Kim said that but averted a connection.